Finding Work

 Job Searches in London

 If you’re entitled to work in the UK, there are several ways you can search for a job: online, by checking the newspaper ‘Employment Opportunities’ pages, or by registering with an employment agency.
-Here are some suggestions to help you with your job search:
+Here are some suggestions to help you with your job search in London:

 Paying Tax